NatureGeorge/ReQFlow/README.md

 ### ReQFlow
 One of our key contributions is **rectifying** the SE(3) generation trajectories in Euclidean/**Quaternion** space to accelerate inference and enhance the designability of the generated protein backbones.
 We recitify the QFlow model with the generated noise-sample pairs (see `noise.pdb` and `sample.pdb` in `inference_outputs`).

 We construct the rectify dataset by converting the generated `.pdb` files into a compatible format.
 You can follow instructions [here](data/README.md) to do it.

 Once the rectify dataset is obtained, the training pipeline remains the same as QFlow.
-The configurations can be found in `configs/train_pdb_rectify.yaml`, and the command to run it is:
+The configurations can be found in `configs/train_pdb_rectify.yaml`, and make sure `experiment.warm_start` is set to the ckpt you get from first stage training.
+The command to run it is:
 ```cmd
 python -W ignore experiments/train_se3_flows.py -cn train_pdb_rectify
 ```

+The training of SCOPe dataset is the same as PDB dataset.
 ## 📌 Citation
 If you find this work useful for your research, please consider citing it.
 ```bibtex